microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   or `ThreadGroup`
 * `Stride` is `0` if the `Layout` is not `RowMajor` or `ColMajor`
 * The resource handle must be an UAV RWByteAddressBuffer
-* Alignment must be a multiple of 128
+* If scope is `Thread`, alignment must be a multiple of 128, otherwise it must be a multiple of 4.

 ```llvm
 declare void @dx.op.linAlgMatrixAccumulateToMemory.[MatTy].[Ty](